nuremics/nuremics-docs/docs/handbook/theory.md

 ## Usability

-The **Apps** built with **NUREMICS** come with a lean and pragmatic user interface by design.
+The **Apps** built with **nuRemics** come with a lean and pragmatic user interface by design.
 No flashy GUI, but instead, the focus is on simplicity and efficiency:

 - An input database that the operator completes by editing configuration files and uploading the required input files and folders.